nju-websoft/DSKG/README.md

 ### Running

-1. unpack the data.tar.gz, which concludes all of three datasets.
+1. unpack the data.tar.gz, which includes all of three datasets.

 2. run jupyter:
 <code> jupyter notebook </code>